Auto-Vocabulary Semantic Segmentation: LLM-based Auto-Vocabulary Evaluator

 The \textbf{generateDialogs()} function in the LLM Mapper takes a prompt template as one of its inputs.
 This prompt template is dependent on the dataset and is used to generate dialogs to query the LLM with.
-For Pascal VOC and CityScapes, we explicitly specify the list of categories, while for ADE20K we rely on the LLM's knowledge of the dataset.
-Since ADE20K has many classes, dialogues get very long otherwise.
-This causes the LLM to run into memory issues when queried with dialogues in batches.
-We specify the prompt templates for each dataset as follows:\\
+For PASCAL VOC and Cityscapes, we explicitly specify the list of categories given its short length with 20 classes each.
+For PASCAL Context and ADE20K, with its 459 and 849 classes respectively, we rely on the LLM's knowledge of the datasets.
+Explicitly naming each object class from these datasets causes the LLM to run into memory issues when queried with long dialogues.
+We specify the prompt templates for each respective dataset as follows:\\